Albany, New York

-The city is known for its architecture, commerce, culture, institutions of higher education, and rich history.
-It is the economic and cultural core of the Capital District of the State of New York, which comprises the Albany–Schenectady–Troy Metropolitan Statistical Area, including the nearby cities and suburbs of Troy, Schenectady, and Saratoga Springs.
-With an estimated population of 1.1 million in 2013, the Capital District is the third most populous metropolitan region in the state.
-As of 2020, Albany's population was 99,224.
+The oldest city in New York, the City of Albany is the economic and cultural core of New York State's Capital District, a metropolitan area including the nearby cities and suburbs of Colonie, Troy, Schenectady, and Saratoga Springs.
+With an estimated 913,000 residents, it is the fourth-most populous metropolitan area in the state.

-The Hudson River area was originally inhabited by Algonquian-speaking Mohican (Mahican), who called it Pempotowwuthut-Muhhcanneuw.
-The area was settled by Dutch colonists who, in 1614, built Fort Nassau for fur trading and in 1624, built Fort Orange.
-In 1664, the English took over the Dutch settlements, renaming the city Albany in honor of the Duke of Albany, the future James II.
+The Hudson River area was originally inhabited by Algonquian-speaking Mohican.
+The area was settled by Dutch colonists, who built Fort Nassau in 1614 for fur trading and Fort Orange in 1624.
+In 1664, the English took over the Dutch settlements, renaming the city Albany in honor of the Scottish title of the Duke of York (later James II of England and Ireland and James VII of Scotland): the Duke of Albany.
 The city was officially chartered in 1686 under English rule.
 It became the capital of New York in 1797 after the formation of the United States.
-Albany is one of the oldest surviving settlements of the original British thirteen colonies; no other city in the United States has been continuously chartered as long.
+Albany is the oldest surviving settlement of the original British Thirteen Colonies north of Virginia.

 In the late 18th century and throughout most of the 19th, Albany was a center of trade and transportation.
 The city lies toward the north end of the navigable Hudson River.
 It was the original eastern terminus of the Erie Canal, connecting to the Great Lakes, and was home to some of the earliest railroads in the world.
 In the 1920s a powerful political machine controlled by the Democratic Party arose in Albany.
 In the latter part of the 20th century, Albany's population shrank because of urban sprawl and suburbanization.
-In the 1990s, the New York State Legislature approved for the city a US$234 million building and renovation plan, which spurred redevelopment downtown.
-In the early 21st century, Albany's high-technology industry grew, with great strides in nanotechnology.
+In the 1990s, the New York State Legislature approved for the city a US$234 million building and renovation plan, which spurred downtown redevelopment.
+In the early 21st century, Albany's high-technology industry grew, significantly in nanotechnology.